reactbasiccomponents/reactbasiccomponents/README.md

 		|-->Area

 	|
-	|-->anything else that pos to my mind
+	|-->anything else that comes to my mind

 ## ps: this project is going to look ugly